 Visiting the Burnaby Village Museum

 The museum is generally open from early May to early September for the summer season and from 11 am to 4:30 pm on each day.
 During the summer, the museum is open on weekdays and weekends but is closed on non-holiday Mondays.

 The museum reopens for a Halloween celebration in late October.
 The third opening is for the enjoyable Heritage Christmas celebration.
 This takes place between late November and January 1st.
 The museum is usually closed on December 24th and 25th, however.

 The museum sometimes opens at other times.
-For at least the past few years, it has been open during the spring break for school students, for example.
+For at least the past few years, it has been open during the spring break for school students (as well as other people).
 It's a good idea to check the museum's website before a visit in order to discover the latest information about open hours and admission costs.